oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Can the Ocean tech stack be used without utilizing the OCEAN token?</summary>

 All Ocean modules and components are open-source and freely available to the community.
-Developers can change the default currency from OCEAN to a different one for their marketplace.
+Developers can change the default currency from OCEAN to a different one for their dApp.

 </details>

 <details>
 <summary>How does the ecosystem and the Ocean token benefit from the usage of the open-source tech stack when transactions can be paid in any currency?</summary>

 You are right, all Ocean modules and components are open-source and freely available to the community.
-Developers can change the default currency from OCEAN to a different one for their marketplace.
+Developers can change the default currency from OCEAN to a different one for their dApp.
 But, there is a community fee involved in all transactions hapening in the ecosystem.

 veOCEAN on the other hand, follows the model of other ve tokens, where it can be used for passive and active staking.
 By locking up your $OCEAN to veOCEAN, you automatically receive passive staking rewards.
 You can also earn active staking rewards by assigning your veOCEAN directly on datasets or through a proxy (psdnOCEAN), who deploy your veOCEAN at no risk, in order to gain a share of active rewards.
 Active rewards are based on transaction volume on specific data assets.
 </details>